kracejic/vim-ai-provider-openai-mcp/readme.md

 🚨 **Announcement** 🚨

 This is an early version that support only stdio at the moment.
-It also works only with a fork of vim-ai.

 ## Description

-This is a provider for [vim-ai](https://github.com/madox2/vim-ai), but at the moment it only works with [my fork](https://github.com/kracejic/vim-ai/) untill we manage to push needed changes upstream.
+This is a provider for [vim-ai](https://github.com/madox2/vim-ai).

 This plugin requires mcp library from Anthropic.